Check out my recipe for making Ninja Creami Mint Chocolate Chip Protein Ice Cream!

 Ingredients to make Ninja Creami Mint Chocolate Chip Protein Ice Cream:

-Ingredient substitutions and tips for making Ninja Creami Mint Chocolate Chip Protein Ice Cream:
+Ingredient Substitutions for making Ninja Creami Mint Chocolate Chip Protein Ice Cream:

 Vanilla Protein Shake- I used a premier protein vanilla shake.
 But, you can use any brand protein shake that you would like.
 I would recommend tasting the shake first to make sure you like the flavor.